A question that arises is, “What are the best NERF guns?” Well, the answer is…. it depends!

 I make no excuses – I have several of these and I love them!

-Battery-powered flywheels throwing out five rounds per second, but they make a lot of noise.
-So for the old school hunter-killer missions, this is still my blaster of choice.
+Battery-powered flywheels throw out five rounds per second, but they make a lot of noise.
+So for the old-school hunter-killer missions, this is still my blaster of choice.

-Robust, comfortable and with the ability to add much bigger magazines and stocks this is the epitome of old school NERF sophistication.
-It cannot keep up with NERF rapid fire guns, but with the ability to slam fire so you can fire a lot of foam quickly if things get tight.
+Robust, comfortable, and with the ability to add much bigger magazines and stocks this is the epitome of old-school NERF sophistication.
+It cannot keep up with NERF rapid-fire guns, but with the ability to slam fire you can fire a lot of foam quickly if things get tight.

 An oldie but a goodie this is still the blaster I take out more often than not, especially if playing a limited ammo game.

-You can read the full review of the Elite N-Strike Alpha Trooper here
+Read my full review of the Elite N-Strike Alpha Trooper here.

 This NERF N-Strike gun is an oldie but still one of the best!
 The Stryfe is one of the mainstays of the NERF world.
 It was one of the first flywheel blasters and one of the first NERF gun to feature a magazine.